algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 ## Global Storage

 * Allocation:
-    * Can include between 0 and 64 key/value pairs and a total of 8K of memory to share among them.
+    * Can include between 0 and 64 key/value pairs for a total of 8K of memory to share among them.
     * The amount of global storage is allocated in k/v units, and determined at contract creation.
 This cannot be edited later.
     * The contract creator address is responsible for funding the global storage (by an increase to their minimum balance requirement, see below).
 * Reading: